-Appointment regulations at Chalmers correspond to the governance that applies at governmentowned higher education institutions through legislation such as the Higher Education Act and the Higher Education Ordinance.
-Appointment regulations are intended to specify rules on the same overarching level.
-Appointment regulations are adopted by the President of Chalmers.
-Additional policy documents are used in addition to appointment regulations when required for embodiment or governance.
+Rules of procedure at Chalmers correspond to the governance that applies at government-owned higher education institutions through legislation such as the Higher Education Act and the Higher Education Ordinance.
+Rules of procedure are intended to specify rules on the same overarching level.
+Rules of procedure are adopted by the President of Chalmers.
+Additional policy documents are used in addition to the rules of procedure when required for embodiment or governance.
 These documents must be titled, formulated and adopted in accordance with the rules that apply to Chalmers' policy documents and delegation regulations.